loudifier/Comic-Relief/README.md

 ## Most Recent Change

-**V1.2 3 FEB 2025 - Added to Google Fonts!**
+**V1.2 8 FEB 2025 - Added to Google Fonts!**
-- Added capital German double S, which extends Comic Relief slightly outside the character set of Comic Sans MS
+- Added missing glyphs from Google Fonts Latin_core glyphset, which extends Comic Relief slightly outside the character set of Comic Sans MS
+    - Capital German double S
+    - All of the combining diacritics in the Latin_core list
 - Updated OS/2 metrics to meet Google Fonts requirements, or otherwise match Comic Sans MS 5.1
 - Adjusted width on bold non-breaking space to match regular space, mismatch in Comic Sans MS appears to be abug
 - Corrected dottlessj glyph name in bold font
+- Fix minor issues with bold capital 'P' and 'R'
 - Update copyright strings to match Google Fonts format

 ## License